grommunio/admin-api/conf.d/README.md

 - `port` (`int`, default: `3306`): Port the database server runs on

 ### OpenAPI ###
 The behavior of the OpenAPI validation can be configured by the `openapi` object.
-Possible parameters are:
+Possible parameters:
 - `validateRequest` (`boolean`, default: `true`): Whether Request vaildation is enforced.
 If set to `true`, an invalid request will generate a HTTP 400 response.
 If set to `false`, the error will only be logged, but the request will be processed.
 - `validateResponse` (`boolean`, default: `true`): Whether response validation is enforced.
 If set to `true`, an invalid response will be replace by a HTTP 500 response.
 If set to `false`, the error will only be logged and the invalid response is returned anyway.

 ### Security ###
-Parameters regarding security and authentication can be configured by the `security` object Possible parameters are:
+Parameters regarding security and authentication can be configured by the `security` object.
+Possible parameters:
 - `jwtPrivateKeyFile` (`string`, default: `res/jwt-privkey.pem`): Path to the private RSA key file
 - `jwtPublicKeyFile` (`string`, default: `res/jwt-pubkey.pem`): Path to the public RSA key file

 ### Managed Configurations ###
 Some configurations can be managed by grammm-admin.
 Parameters can be configured by the `mconf` object.
 Possible parameters:
 - `ldapPath` (`string`): Path to the LDAP configuration file

+### Logs ###
+grammm-admin can provide access to journald logs through the API.
+Accessible log files can be configured in the `logs` object.
+Each entry in the `logs` object describes a log file.
+The name of the entry is the name used to acces the file throught the API.
+Possible parameters for each entry:
+- `source` (`string`, required): Name of the systemd unit

 ### Options ###
 Further parameters can be set in the `options` object: